 Bryan Adkins litigates complex commercial cases in federal and state courts and before administrative tribunals.
 He also has substantial experience representing clients in connection with regulatory investigative and enforcement matters instituted by government agencies.
 Mr. Adkins's clients have included pharmaceutical companies, major sports leagues, agribusinesses, consumer products manufacturers, financial institutions, and various other business entities.

 Mr. Adkins maintains an active pro bono practice and has represented clients in a broad range of pro bono matters, including civil rights litigation, landlord-tenant disputes, and criminal proceedings.

 After law school, Mr. Adkins served as a law clerk to the Honorable John Antoon II of the United States District Court for the Middle District of Florida.
 Mr. Adkins graduated magna cum laude from Amherst College.

-- Major steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.
+- Represented major steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.

 - JD, Columbia Law School, 2010, Harlan Fiske Stone Scholar

 - BA, Amherst College, 2003, magna cum laude

 - District of Columbia

 - US District Court, Middle District of Florida, The Honorable John Antoon II